-Sometimes it seems there’s as many different types of hearing aids on the market as there are types of people.
+Sometimes it seems there are as many different types of hearing aids on the market as there are types of people.
 When you’re faced with hearing loss due to injury, illness or age, you know you want the best device to help you function like normal.

 Need help choosing the right hearing aid to help you function like you used to, or even better?
 Let’s take a look at the different kinds of hearing aid out there, how they work, the features they offer.
 Most importantly, we want you to know how to choose the right hearing aid for you.